visgence/portcullis/README.md

 Run the setup script to create the database tables needed by Portcullis and pre-populate it with some demo data.
 `portcullis/$ ./manage.py setup`

-Run the dev server, which attaches to port 8000 by default `portcullis/$ ./manage.py runserver`
+Run the dev server, which attaches to port 8000 by default.
+`portcullis/$ ./manage.py runserver`
 or
 `portcullis/$ ./manage.py runserver ip:port`

-##Optional Setup in Apache
+##Setup in Apache

-*For Debian/Ubuntu users.*
+**For Debian/Ubuntu users.**

 Make sure to edit portcullis_apache.conf to reflect your install location.
 ```